basarat/typescript-book/docs/errors/interpreting-errors.md

 ```
 TS2345: Argument of type '{ foo: number; bar: () => string; }' is not assignable to parameter of type 'SomethingComplex'.
 ```
 It is fairly self explanatory.
 However, it doesn't provide a deeper breakdown of *why* the error is happening.
-That is what the *detiled* error message is for.
+That is what the *detailed* error message is for.

 ### Detailed
 For this example the detailed version looks like: